Balint0928/quartz/content/Core Rules/f_Equipment/f_Armor M&S/Riposte.md

   - armor
   - armor_special
 ---
-If an enemy misses you or you reduce the damage of its melee attack to 0 with your shield’s AV, and they are in range of your melee weapon, you may attack them as a reaction.
+If an enemy misses you or you reduce the damage of its melee attack to 0 with your shield’s AV, and they are in range of your melee weapon, you may make a [[Light Attack]] against them as a reaction.